PATIENT SUPPORT

 • OXLUMO reduces levels of the GO enzyme so that less oxalate is made and sent to the kidneys

-The most common side effects of OXLUMO are injection site reaction (including redness, pain, itching, or swelling at the site of the injection) and abdominal pain (including stomach pain or discomfort).
-These are not all the possible side effects of OXLUMO.
+The most common side effect is injection site reaction (redness, swelling, pain, bruising, itching, and discoloration at the site of injection).
+This is not the only possible side effect of OXLUMO.
 Talk to your doctor about side effects that you experience.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch, or call 1‑800‑FDA‑1088.
+Visit www.fda.gov/medwatch , or call 1‑800‑FDA‑1088 .

 How is OXLUMO given?